 While I’m predominantly a horror writer, science fiction is a genre that has always been close to my heart.
 I’m especially fond of cyberpunk and space operas.
 Over the course of the years, I’ve read countless science fiction novels.
 That’s why I put together a list of the, in my opinion, best science fiction books of all time.

 I wholeheartedly recommend any of the books on this list, and any science fiction fan should check them out.
+If you’re looking for more science-fiction recommendations, make sure to check out my list of books like Dune and my list of Dystopian books.

 As I mentioned before, I’m a huge fan of space operas.
 The Foundation Trilogy by Isaac Asimov is as good as it gets.
 It’s one of the most popular and one of the best science fiction books of all time.